-3. Resumption of Groundwater Extraction at the Monofill and Central Landfills:Should the annual report required in Provision 2 fail to demonstrate the isolation of wastes in the Monofill and Central Landfill from groundwater, or should there be a trend of COC values exceeding Tier 2 values in the vicinity of the Monofill and Central Landfills, the Discharger shall submit a proposal acceptable to the Executive Officer for the resumption of groundwater extraction at these two landfills.
+3. Corrective Action Plan at the Monofill and Central Landfills: Should the annual report required in Provision 2 fail to demonstrate the isolation of wastes in the Monofill and Central Landfill from groundwater, or should there be an increasing trend of COC values exceeding Tier 2 standards in the detection monitoring wells for the Monofill and Central Landfills, the Discharger shall submit a proposal acceptable to the Executive Officer for a corrective action plan at these two landfills.

-COMPLIANCE DATE: Within 3 months of a determination that wastes are not isolated or identification of a trend of VOCs exceeding Tier 2 values
+COMPLIANCE DATE: Within 3 months of a determination that wastes are not isolated or identification of a trend of VOCs significantly exceeding Tier 2 standards in the WMU detection monitoring wells based on a three-year rolling average.

-4. Demonstration of Efficacy of Former Outfall Pond Corrective Actions: The Discharger shall continue to submit annual reports summarizing the status of the Engineered Phytoremediation System for the FOP Cover, and demonstrate, to the satisfaction of the Executive Officer, that this system is sufficient to mitigate the migration of mercury in the groundwater from the Former Outfall Pond.
+4. Demonstration of Efficacy of Former Outfall Pond Corrective Actions: The Discharger shall continue to submit annual reports summarizing the status of the Engineered Phytoremediation System for the FOP Cover and demonstrate, to the satisfaction of the Executive Officer, that this system is sufficient to influence or reverse the hydraulic gradient to reduce the potential for migration of mercury in the groundwater from the FOP.